textpattern/textpattern.github.io/installation/index.md

 # Installing Textpattern

 These are detailed instructions for installing Textpattern.
-The instructions follow a process of using a (S)FTP client, which you presumably have ([Transmit](https://www.panic.com/transmit/) is a popular choice for Mac, and [WinSCP](https://winscp.net/eng/index.php/) is for Windows).
+The instructions follow a process of using an (S)FTP application, which you presumably have ([Transmit](https://www.panic.com/transmit/) is a popular choice for Mac, and [WinSCP](https://winscp.net/eng/index.php/) is for Windows).
 If you're familiar with installing CMS software and prefer the quick notes, see the [README.txt](https://github.com/textpattern/textpattern/blob/master/README.txt) file that's included in the install package.
-If you're more of a command-line jockey, the bits in [working with the development branch](https://docs.textpattern.com/development/textpattern-source-code-repositories) should suit you.
+If you're more of a command line jockey, the bits in [working with the development branch](https://docs.textpattern.com/development/textpattern-source-code-repositories) should suit you.

 On this page: